You are Feeling Washed Out, having Trouble Thinking, Feeling like you are on an Emotional Roller Coaster Ride all the time.

 All you want to do is either Sleep or Cry this is known as Adrenal Exhaustion

-When your body has reached this stage your immune system has become dramatically compromised.
+When your body has reached this stage your immune system has also become dramatically compromised.

 Meaning that you will pick up any form of infection or virus that is going around.
 Because your immune system hasn’t the ability to fight these things off.

-Here I explain to You – How Overcoming Adrenal Exhaustion will Improve Your Immune System
+Let me Teach You – How to Overcome Adrenal Exhaustion and How this will Improve Your Immune System

 The Function of Your Immune System

 An army of millions of microscopic soldiers operates within you, each one ready to spring into battle against invading germs and to do sentry duty to prevent disease from occurring in the first place.
 How you feed these soldiers has a great influence on how well they protect you from germs and disease.

 Because of poor diets, many school-age children and adults have immune systems that don’t operate at peak efficiency.

 Therefore they tend to get sick more often.
 Here’s how to have a well-nourished immune system.

 Think of the immune system as an army in which each division has a specific job, depending on the enemy they are fighting.
 Let’s meet the troops to see what each kind of defender does.